devopsdays/devopsdays-web/content/page/organizing.md

 Sponsors pay the bills.
 You rely on them.
 So what can you do to find them and keep them satisfied?

-- post on Twitter and other social media
+- post on social media such as LinkedIn.
-- find local meetups/companies that can help you
+- find local meetups/companies that can help you.
 - if you're looking for a contact of a specific company that sponsored before, ping the devopsdays core organizers to see if they can help.
 - talk to the other organizers on Slack - many of them work at sponsors!
 - write a blog on the website to promote your event.